dataplat/dbatools/README.md

 # dbatools
-A collection of modules that help dba productivity
+A collection of modules for SQL Server DBAs.

 Installer
 --------------